ahsikuddin1/Money-in-the-bank/README.md

 #### PostMVP

 - Add external links for users to see budgeting tips
-- Memes for saving money.
+- Adding links to my linkedin, github.

 #### SWOT Analysis